Robinson Checo Pérez

 - Height 6' 1", Weight 185 lb.

 Dan Duquette signed Checo to join the Boston Red Sox later that year.
-During his short career with the Red Sox he was sometimes referred to as "The Dominican Mystery Man" because no one seemed to know of his status or whereabouts.
+During his short career with Boston, he was sometimes referred to as "The Dominican Mystery Man" because no one seemed to know his status or whereabouts.
 He pitched for four teams in the Boston chain in 1997, going 7-8 and suffering an arm injury.
-He also made 5 appearances with the Big League Red Sox in September.
-He was 7-5 with four different clubs again in 1998.
-He spent most of the season with the AAA Pawtucket Red Sox but also appeared in the Rookie-class Gulf Coast League, A Florida State League and majors.
+He made 5 appearances with the big club in September, with a 3.38 ERA in 13 1/3 innings.
+He was 7-5 with four different clubs again in 1998, spending most of the season with the AAA Pawtucket Red Sox, but also appeared in the Rookie-class Gulf Coast League, the Florida State League and the majors (2 starts, 0-2, 9.39 ERA, 7 2/3 innings).
+Having seen enough, Checo was cut loose.
+He signed with and was subsequently released by the Detroit Tigers then caught on with the Los Angeles Dodgers in 1999, going 5-8 in AAA before getting toasted, and not nicely toasted, in his final major league appearances (9 games, 2-2, 10.34 ERA in 15 2/3 innings).
+In 2000, Checo was 8-3 with a 3.63 for the Albuquerque Dukes but did not get another shot at extending his career.
+Overall, Checo pitched for at least 13 teams in four countries in a 12-year career.

 Sources: japanbaseballdaily.com, Pat Doyle's Professional Baseball Player Database and japanesebaseball.com